 Since there is no insurance policy, collecting damages can be tough.
 The other driver may not be able to afford the cost of your medical expenses or lost wages.
 That is why you may need to consult with an uninsured motorist accident lawyer.
 Since your attorney has your best interests in mind, they can help you choose the best route for seeking the compensation you deserve.

 Do keep in mind that insurance or no insurance, the legal system in Georgia follows the comparative negligence rule when establishing fault.
 Therefore, even if you allegedly were the ‘harmed party’ in a Johns Creek, GA, car accident, your negligence as a driver is likely to diminish your compensation under the “comparative negligence” rule.

 For instance, if the accident took place at night and both your brake and tail lights were out, your uninsured motorist accident attorney may have a more difficult job helping you get 100% of the compensation you require.
 Your percentage of fault in the accident will greatly reduce the amount you can receive, which is why you should seek guidance from an uninsured motorist accident attorney soon after your accident.
 That way, they have ample time to collect evidence that proves you had little or no fault in the accident that took place.

-Contact Uninsured Motorist Accident Attorneys in Johns Creek, Georgia
+Contact An Uninsured Motorist Accident Attorneys Near Johns Creek, Georgia

 Our uninsured motorist accident attorneys at The Weinstein Firm will provide you with the best possible legal representation.
 We are here to help no matter how tough the case or how difficult the situation.
-Call us today, and our lawyers will be happy to assist you.
+Call our injury firm near Johns Creek today, and our lawyers will be happy to assist you.